FIameCaster/prism-code-editor/readme.md

 import "prism-code-editor/languages/python"
 ```

-The clike language will work with many languages including JavaScript, Java, C++, C# and C.
+The clike language will work with many languages including JavaScript, Java, C++, C#, and C.

 Alternatively, you can import all language behavior at the expense of your bundle size.